neo4jrb/neo4j-core/README.md

 New features:

 * neo4j-core provides the same API to both the Embedded database and the Neo4j Server
-* Only very limited transaction is supported for the server
-* support for both Cypher and REST implementation of Neo4j::Node and Neo4j::Relationship API.
-* auto commit is default (neo4j-core)
+* auto commit is each operation is now default (neo4j-core)

 Removed features: